New Ways to Explore British Columbia in 2019

 Hop on (or off) in Vancouver with Landsea Tours.
 New for 2019, Landsea Tours will offer two premium hop-on, hop-off sightseeing tours in Vancouver.
 A 7-hour Vancouver Delights Tour with a stop at Capilano Suspension Bridge is priced from £76 ($130 CAD) per person and a 4-hour Morning Vancouver City Highlights Tour with a stop at the Vancouver Lookout is priced from £47 ($80 CAD) per person.

 Rocky Mountaineer introduce four new packages for 2019.
-Among the new packages is the 10-day ‘Journey through the Clouds Mountain Adventure’ with an option to stay three nights at the CMH Cariboos Lodge, where guests arrive and depart via helicopter.
-This packed is priced from £244.60 per person.
+Among the 4 new packages is the 10-day ‘Journey through the Clouds Mountain Adventure’ with an option to stay three nights at the CMH Cariboos Lodge, where guests arrive and depart via helicopter.
+Priced at £244.60 per person.

 See authentic BC with Via Rail’s Grandeur of the West Adventure Routes.
-Go North for 2019: depart from the coastal town of Prince Rupert in Northern British Columbia, before stopping overnight in BC’s Prince George.
-The train then travels on to Jasper, Alberta.
-The journey can also be made in reverse starting in Jasper between June and September.
+Go North for 2019: depart from the coastal town of Prince Rupert in Northern British Columbia, before stopping overnight in Prince George.
+The train then travels on to Jasper in Alberta where the journey can be made in reverse between June and September.
 A basic economy fare is priced from £83 ($142 CAD), with Touring Class also available.

 Take the Snow Train to Sun Peaks.
 Hop aboard VIA Rail’s ‘The Canadian’ and travel with ease this winter to Sun Peaks, Canada’s second largest ski and year-round mountain resort.
 The Canadian by VIA Rail, now offers a four-night package that sees visitors spend two nights in resort and two nights aboard train when travelling before April 2019.